paulpod/neuromanticsdotnet/source/portfolio/index.md

 [![Where we got to with asking a users sex, where relevant, and clarifying body parts ahead of a specific triage pathway](/images/sex-screens.png)](/images/sex-screens.png)

 I spent most of 2023 working on a more inclusive way to ask people their sex before starting a triage.
 Fascinating work with deep user research.
-I’ve written up some of the work from 2022 in my [Year Note post](/2022/12/31/year-note-2022/) which covers this sex question as well as improving how to determine a users location in all circumstances.
+I’ve [written up some of the work from 2022 in my Year Note post](/2022/12/31/year-note-2022/) which covers this sex question as well as improving how to determine a users location in all circumstances.

 [![Images were added to the triage that had come from a telephony-based service](/images/111-images-flank.png)](/images/111-images-flank.png)

 I wrote a bit about how we [researched and added images](/2023/06/26/adding-images-to-111-online/) to 111 online. while keeping the highest standards of accessibility and diversity.

 In this role I mentored young designers and contributed to the NHS design system.

-I [wrote up a series of explorations on dark mode](https://github.com/nhsuk/nhsuk-service-manual-community-backlog/issues/453#issuecomment-2328681420) for the NHS design system.
+Here I [wrote up a series of explorations on dark mode](https://neuromantics.net/2025/11/17/dark-mode-for-nhs-111/) for the NHS design system.

 Visit [111 online](https://111.nhs.uk)